shillus12/azure-honeypot-lab/README.md

 <h2>Description</h2>

 This project sets up a Windows 10 virtual machine in Azure as a honeypot to attract failed login attempts.
-The logs from these attempts are collected, enriched with location data based on IP addresses, and visualized in Microsoft Sentinel using a custom attack map.
+The logs from these attempts are collected, enriched with location data based on IP addresses and visualized in Microsoft Sentinel using a custom attack map.

 Core components include:
 - Azure VM-based honeypot